RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: Evaluation

 In this section, the RouteNet-G model is trained using network scenarios with topologies ranging from 5-8 nodes and then evaluated in unseen topologies with up to 110 nodes gathered from the Topology Zoo repository~\cite{6027859}.
 Samples followed the TREX-MB traffic distribution.
 The model was tasked to predict the average packet delay per-packet and per-window.
 The results are illustrated in Figure~\ref{fig:generalization}.
 The bar plot indicates the MAPE obtained in each range of topologies, while the line plot shows the mean sample inference cost.

 The results show that the MAPE remains stable across all topologies, ranging between 5-7\%, confirming RouteNet-G's ability to generalize to larger topologies.
 On the other side, the inference cost does increase slightly with topology size: by performing linear regression on the trendline, we obtain that on average, the inference cost increases by 5.4ms per node in the original topology with $R^2$ of 0.90.
 Nevertheless, the small increase, combined with the overall small inference cost compared to the DES-based solutions as explored back in Section~\ref{sec:eval_cost}, suggests RouteNet-G's ability to properly work in larger topologies under a reasonable cost.
+Later in Section~\ref{sec:discussion_generalization}, we further discuss how this is the case.